 When you come for your interview, please bring with you:

-proof of any benefit received (i.e. child benefit/housing benefit etc)
+- proof of any benefits received (i.e. child benefit/housing benefit etc)

 What if I become homeless when your offices are closed?

 We provide an emergency service outside normal office hours.
 If you become homeless outside office hours and have absolutely nowhere you can stay until the office re-opens please phone our out-of-hours emergency switchboard.

 You have to be eligible to be entitled to housing via the council.
 Eligibility is a very complicated issue, and is assessed on a case-by-case basis.

 Eligibility is a legal definition and it refers to your right to remain in the UK and your right to access public funds.
 You may not be eligible for help if you are: